 Marketing is the process associated with the promotion of the sale of goods or services.

 Merchandising means maximizing merchandise sales using product design, selection, packaging, pricing, and display that stimulates consumers to spend more.

 This is a very powerful quote by Paco Underhill in his book “WHY WE BUY”

 “We live in a tactile-deprived society, and shopping is one of our few chances to freely experience the material world firsthand.
-Almost all unplanned buying is a result of touching, hearing, smelling or tasting something on the premise of a store– which is why merchandising can more powerful than marketing, why the Internet, catalogs and home shopping on TV will complement but never seriously challenge real live stores.”
+Almost all unplanned buying is a result of touching, hearing, smelling or tasting something on the premise of a store– which is why merchandising can be more powerful than marketing, why the Internet, catalogues and home shopping on TV will complement but never seriously challenge real live stores.”

 Paco Underhill’s book is written for retail sales.
 House sales follow the same basic principles.
 There are two parts to selling your house Merchandising and Marketing.